facundoallia/calendar-spread-time-series-forecasting/README.md

-# calendar-spread-time-series-forecasting
-Time Series Forecasting in Calendar Spread Strategies: An Application in the Argentine Corn Market
+# Time Series Forecasting in Calendar Spread Strategies: An Application in the Argentine Corn Market

+To navigate the complexities of calendar spread trading and identify profitable opportunities, traders have turned to the power of time series forecasting.
+By analyzing historical market data and applying advanced forecasting techniques, traders can gain valuable insights into future price movements and make more informed trading decisions.
+We analyze calendar spread strategies on futures in the Argentine market (Matba Rofex) using Meta Prophet, a cutting-edge tool that simplifies the forecasting process and provides accurate predictions for time series data.

+The code can be modified in order to analyze other products, months, or years.
+In the folder 'Data' you can find the historical prices for corn, soy, and wheat from 2010 to the date (21–5–2023).
+Feel free to replace the parameters to analyze calendar spreads with different combinations of products and months.
+Remember to refresh the latest contracts.